#How to customize your workspace on screener.in for analyzing stocks like a pro

 As a part of the above post, I have shared a brief insight into screener, its features and also the process of creating an account on screener.

-Once you have registered yourself on screener.in then the next step as part of the customization process is to type the name of a company in the text box as pointed out by the green arrow.
+Once you have registered yourself on screener.in then the next step as part of the customization process is to type the name of a company in the text box as pointed out by the blue arrow.

 For our example I have chosen a stock named PI Industries as shown below.